-- Stick with a .com domain name.
+- A .com domain name.
 Avoid .net or any other weird .whatever stuff.
-It just gets confusing
+It just gets confusing.

 You need to create a Bluehost account to finalize everything.
-This is how you log in and out of Bluehost, and it’s also how you pay for the hosting services you just selected.
+This is how you log in and out of Bluehost.
+It’s also how you pay for the hosting services you just selected.

 If you want the special $2.95/month pricing, you’ll want to choose the 36-month option.
 It’s a much better value, and you won’t have to worry about billing for three full years.